reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 The public key is saved in a file `.ssh/authorized_keys` in the EC2 instance that contains a list of all authorized public keys.

-We use the below ssh command to connect to our instance with our own private key:
+We use the below ssh command to connect to our instance with our private key:

 ```shell
 chmod 400 ~/Downloads/mykeypair.pem